A Notion of Uniqueness for the Adversarial Bayes Classifier: The adversarial Bayes classifier in one dimension

 \end{example}

-\subsection{Regularity as $\e$ Increases---Proof of \cref{thm:adv_bayes_increasing_e}}
+\subsection{Regularity as $\epsilon$ Increases---Proof of \cref{thm:adv_bayes_increasing_e}}

 Let $A_1$ and $A_2$ be two regular adversarial Bayes classifiers corresponding to perturbation radiuses $\e_1$ and $\e_2$ respectively.
 Notice that the adversarial classification risk in \cref{eq:adv_classification_risk_set} pays a penalty of $1$ within $\e$ of each $a_i$ and $b_i$.
-This consideration suggests that as $\e$ increases, there should be fewer transitions between the two classes in the adversarial Bayes classifier.
-The key observation is that so long as $A_1$ is non-trivial, no connected component of $A_2$ should contain a connected component of $A_1$ and no connected component of $A_2^C$ should contain a connected component of $A_1$.
+This consideration suggests that as $\e$ increases, there should be fewer transitions between the two classes.
+The key observation is that so long as $A_1$ is non-trivial, no connected component of $A_2$ should contain a connected component of $A_1^C$ and no connected component of $A_2^C$ should contain a connected component of $A_1$.